sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 To maintain the integrity of its services Sectigo implements, documents, and periodically tests appropriate contingency and disaster recovery plans and procedures.
 These procedures define and contain a formal incident management reporting process, incident response, and incident escalation procedures to ensure professional incident management and the return to normal operations within a timely manner as defined in our Information Security Management System.
 The process also enables incidents to be analyzed in a way as to identify possible causes such that any weaknesses in Sectigo's processes may be improved in order to prevent reoccurrence.
 Such plans are revised and updated as may be required at least once a year.

-### 5.7.2.Computing Resources, Software, and/or Data are Corrupted
+### 5.7.2.Computing Resources, Software, and/or Data are corrupted

 If Sectigo determines that its computing resources, software, or data operations have been compromised, Sectigo will investigate the extent of the compromise and the risk presented to affected parties.
 Depending on the extent of the compromise, Sectigo reserves the right to revoke affected Certificates, to revoke entity keys, to provide new Public Keys to users, and to recertify subjects.